 This table reports key deal-level characteristics for the main sample as described in Section3.
 Panel A displays bids by financial acquirers.
 Panel B displays those by strategic acquirers.
 Panel C compares, in groups divided by completed and failed, the difference of deal characteristics between financial and strategic acquirers.
 Cash(Stock/Other) is the percent of deal value to be paid in cash(stock/total value minus value paid in cash and stock).
 Days is the number of trading days between announcement date and effective/withdraw date.
 DealValue (TargetSize) is the transaction value (target market capitalization four calendar weeks prior to bid announcement) in billions of 2014 dollar using Consumer Price Index Conversion Factors.
 MB is the market-to-book value of target's equity four calendar weeks prior to bid announcement.
 Premium is bidder's offer price divided by target's stock price four calendar weeks prior to bid announcement.
 It is truncated between zero and two.
-Hostile, TenderOffer, TTerm and InvGroup are dummy variables indicating a bid in which the bidder's attitude is hostile, tender offer is involved, the target is liable to pay a termination fee to the acquirer if a bid is withdrawn, and the acquirer is a group of multiple investors, respectively.
-StakeSought is the percentage of common, or common equivalent, shares outstanding held by the acquirer as of the announcement date.
+Premium and Premium are dummy variables indicating a bid in which the bidder's attitude is hostile, tender offer is involved, the target is liable to pay a termination fee to the acquirer if a bid is withdrawn, and the acquirer is a group of multiple investors, respectively.
+Premium is the percentage of common, or common equivalent, shares outstanding sought by the acquirer in this transaction.
+Premium is the percent of common, or common equivalent, shares outstanding held by the acquirer as of the announcement date.